The Philippine Dugong

 When seagrass meadows disappear, so too does the dugong’s only food source.

-Accidental Capture (Bycatch)
+Accidental Capture and Vessel Strikes

 Dugongs often become entangled in fishing nets and traps intended for other marine species.
 Without the ability to surface for air, they can drown.
 Despite regulations, gillnet fishing remains common in many coastal areas.

 Dugongs surface frequently to breathe, making them vulnerable to speeding boats and propeller strikes, especially in shallow tourist zones where seagrass beds overlap with boating routes.
+Noise pollution from vessels also disturbs their natural behavior.

-Illegal Hunting
+Illegal Hunting and Other Threats

 Conservation Efforts in the Philippines